Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 ## Matlab and GNU Octave conversion scripts

 The projet comes with image conversion codes both compatible with Matlab if you are rich enough or [GNU Octave](https://octave.org/).
 Sadly, movie maker is only Matlab compatible but animated gifs are cool enough anyway.
+If you like Python, do not hesitate to PR codes, I would be glad to add them.

 ## json configuration file